Mumbai cruise drug bust case: Aryan Khan's bail plea hearing today - A timeline of events so far

-A special court in Mumbai will on Wednesday hear the bail plea of Bollywood superstar Shah Rukh Khan's son Aryan Khan, arrested in connection with Cordelia Cruise drug seizure case.
+The special Narcotic Drugs and Psychotropic Substances (NDPS) court on Wednesday will pronounce its orders on the bail plea filed by Bollywood actor Shah Rukh Khan's son Aryan Khan, who was arrested in the Mumbai cruise drugs case.

-Meanwhile, the Narcotics Control Bureau (NCB) sources on Tuesday evening stated that they will oppose the bail plea of Aryan Khan in the Special NDPS court.
-The special NDPS court in Mumbai had directed the drug enforcement agency to file its reply on Aryan Khan's bail plea by Wednesday.
+Besides Khan, the bail application of other accused Nupur Satija and Munmun Dhamecha will also be heard on Wednesday.

+The matter will be presented before Additional Session Judge VV Patil of special NDPS court.

 Timeline: